 To produce a black tea that we’ve all come to recognize and love, leaves from the tea plant are oxidized to produce a cup that is wonderfully rich, with notes of honey, malt and fruit.

-Abundant golden downy tips create a rich, complex cup with notes of fruit and sugar.
+Abundant golden downy tips create a rich, complex cup with notes of fruit and sugar (AVAILABLE ONLINE ONLY).

 There are conflicting stories about how this tea was named.
 Is it for the fuzzy, curly leaves that look a little bit like monkey paws?
 Or is there truth to the legend that monkeys were trained to pluck this tea with their nimble little fingers?
 A fine black tea from Fujian Province, China, featuring small twisted leaves interwoven with abundant golden tips, creating a rich, complex cup with notes of fruit and sugar.